AbayoHJovin/Chavix/README.md

  from sender to receiver who is specified.

  # What are the missing features in chavix as it is still being developed
-  > It doesn't have sstrong authentication and authorization features
+  > It doesn't have sstrong authentication and authorization features,
-> It few CRUD features
+> It few CRUD features,
 > it's user interface is not updated
 >